Type-Safe Tensor Operations

 Grand Finale

 The ultimate test of torch.js type safety.
-See all the concepts we've learned combined into one complex, verified neural network flow.
+See all the concepts we've learned - einsum, einops, tx, and shape tracking - combined into one verified flow.

 Conclusion